tsutterley/gravity-toolkit/doc/source/user_guide/utilities.rst

         `format`: format for input time string

+.. method:: gravity_toolkit.utilities.even(value)

+    Rounds a number to an even number less than or equal to original

+    Arguments:

+        `value`: number to be rounded

 .. method:: gravity_toolkit.utilities.copy(source, destination, verbose=False, move=False)

     Copy or move a file with all system information